Research Experiences for Undergraduates (REU)

 Haystack Observatory invites all interested undergraduate students to apply for our paid summer research positions in science, engineering, and computer science.
 Our REU program has been held for decades, and we have seen many of our student interns go on to rewarding careers in STEM research.

-The program extends from early June to mid August.
+Applications are now open for the summer program in 2024.
+The program extends from early June to mid August each year.
 People from groups under-represented in STEM fields are encouraged to apply.
 Undergraduate students eligible for this program must not have graduated prior to the start of the summer internship in June.

 Support is provided by the National Science Foundation’s Research Experiences for Undergraduates program.
 The National Science Foundation, which sponsors this program, requires U.S. citizenship or permanent residency to qualify for positions supported under the REU Program.
 Undergraduate students eligible for this program must not have graduated prior to the start of the summer internship in June.